-Hotel Worker Training Ordinance (HTO)
+Hotel Worker Training Ordinance (PHTO)

 Hotel Worker Protection Ordinance (HWPO)